Skip to main content

 OpenAI Provider Options

-For OpenAI models (especially GPT-5), you can control reasoning and verbosity:
+For OpenAI models (especially GPT-5), you can control thinking effort and verbosity:

 ---